How to Use Macro to Create Folders from Excel List (3 Methods)

 Selected Folders Deleted

 Note: Please be careful while running this VBA code.
-Once a folder is deleted, it’s gone forever and it cannot be recovered by Recycle bin.
+Once a folder is deleted, it’s gone forever and cannot be recovered by Recycle bin.

 How to Rename Folders From an Excel List Using VBA